Batocera lineolata

-Batocera lineolata is a species of beetle in the family Cerambycidae.
+Batocera lineolata, commonly known as the white-striped longhorned beetle, is a species of longhorn beetle in the family Cerambycidae.
 It was described by Louis Alexandre Auguste Chevrolat in 1852.
-It is known from China, Korea, Japan and Taiwan.
+It is found in China, Korea, Japan, Taiwan, Vietnam, Myanmar and India.
+It is a forestry pest whose adults and larvae bore into tree bark, damaging vascular tissues and sometimes causing affected trees to wilt or die.